michael-5196/Global-Data-Science-Salaries-Project/README.md

 data_with_growth_rate_by_year.to_csv(r'data_with_growth_rate_by_year.csv')
 ```
-## We did not calculate Growth Rate for 2021 (we don't have prior data), this should leave is with some nulls.
+## We did not calculate Growth Rate for 2021 (we don't have prior data), this should leave us with some nulls.
 Which is what we are looking for.
 ```
 data_with_growth_rate_by_year.isnull().sum()
 ```